BrennanBarker/envy/README.md

 A dead-simple wrapper for managing Python virtual environments.

 # What?
-`envy` is a *small* library of shell functions and aliases to help manage Python virtual environments, with facilities for making, copying, removing, renaming, and listing your environments.
+`envy` is a *small* library--just two shell functions and two environment variables--intended to help manage Python virtual environments, with facilities for making, copying, removing, renaming, and listing your environments.

-For many people, `envy` might be part of a minimal solution for achieving the ease of use of Python version, environment, and package management currently provided by much bulkier tools like `conda` or `pyenv + pyenv-virtualenvwrapper`.
+For many people, `envy` might be part of a minimal solution for Python version, environment, and package management; this is usually done with much bulkier tools like `conda` or `pyenv + pyenv-virtualenvwrapper`.

 ## Why?
 Python has [a wonderful module](https://docs.python.org/3/library/venv.html) in